AmyXS/FFmpegAudioDecoderCpp/README.md

 # FFmpegAudioDecoderCpp

-A simple C++ wrapper for FFmpeg v4.1 Audio Decoder
+A simple C++ wrapper for FFmpeg v4.1 Audio Decoder.
+This repo intends to serve as an example.
+Please refer to the offical FFmpeg documentation and code examples.

 ## License
 The MIT License